How to gain contentment and purpose during daily life

 We can begin to move into this type of trusting relationship with God once we have come to actually believe in him.
 I mean recognising him there within our ‘fellowship of faith’ (our chosen church) and our everyday lives.
 When we are at this stage of faith and belief, then it is time to try moving even closer to him in trust.

 I advised in the article, “A relationship with God”, that we firstly need to accept through ‘faith’ that God really is there as we form that relationship.
 Now at this point of that relationship, i.e. moving even closer to him in trust, we are better served by strengthening that sense of having him with us.
 It is explained in the Bible just how close his presence actually is:

 For in him we live and move and have our being.

 [Acts 17:28 extract]

-His presence as such is absolute.
+His presence as such can be absolute for us.
 My advice is to grasp that description: through faith to feel him there.
-And as Christians we look towards Jesus, letting the Holy Spirit

 3. WALKING IN TRUST WITH HIM

 So, if we are to genuinely ‘walk in trust’ with God on a daily basis, where and how should we start?
 Well, I suggest you just begin your walk with him by opening yourself for short periods at first.
 Accept through faith that he wants to engage with you in your day; ready to provide his loving care.